Why Should I Use Dependency Management in Project Management Software?

 If you don’t actively manage project dependencies, your project can go sideways fast.
-For example, what happens if one task is late and you don’t realize this now is going to over-allocate several of your team members next week unless you move around other tasks?
-Or what if a task can’t start when it’s scheduled to because the one it was dependent on wasn’t finished in time?
+For example, what happens if one task is late and you don’t realize this will now over-allocate several of your team members next week unless you move around other tasks?
+Or what if a task can’t start when scheduled because the one it was dependent on wasn’t finished in time?

-Imagine you’re building a new house and you have a home inspector scheduled to come in and sign off on all the electrical wiring at the end of the month.
+Imagine you’re building a new house and you have a home inspector scheduled to sign off on all the electrical wiring at the end of the month.
 But your schedule doesn’t have the electricians finishing the wiring until the middle of next month.

 Without recognizing and managing this dependency, the inspector would show up, bill you for their time, and you would fail the inspection.
-Then you’d have to try to re-book them for two weeks later when the wiring was actually ready.
-Having to repeat inspection would add costs to your projects, and if the inspector wasn’t available at that time, it could significantly affect the entire project.
+You’d then have to try to re-book them for two weeks later when the wiring was actually ready.
+Having to repeat inspection would add costs to your project, and if the inspector wasn’t available at that time, it could significantly affect the entire project.

 After all, the walls couldn’t be closed in until you passed inspection, which would impact the drywallers, the painters, and various other tasks and resources.
 As you can imagine, this leads to a snowball effect of increasing costs and delays.

 Planning dependencies can be grouped into three categories: